-In addition to numerous structural and geographic barriers, there is a need for more intentional funding and directed efforts to eliminate HIV-related health inequities.
-The Transformative Grant provides direct and indirect funding to organizations working in the Southern United States to support the development of programs and activities that align with programmatic focus areas of the COMPASS Initiative[®] and builds the overall capacity of organizations across the South.
+While there are numerous structural and geographic barriers, there is a need for more intentional funding and directed efforts to eliminate HIV-related health inequities.
+The Transformative Grant provides direct and indirect funding to HIV-care and faith-based organizations working in the Southern United States to support the development of programs and activities that align with programmatic focus areas of the COMPASS Initiative[®] and builds the overall capacity of organizations across the South.

-Transformative Grants provide HIV-care organizations and faith-based organizations with funding and resources to enhance their capacity, such as provision and sustainability of high quality and accessible HIV education and care.
+Transformative Grants provide HIV-care organizations and faith-based organizations with funding and resources to enhance their capacity to ultimately provide high quality, accessible, and sustainable HIV education and care.
 Capacity building is an ongoing effort that aims to build knowledge and improve the skills of organizational staff to positively change an organization's structures and systems in order to better serve communities.
 Capacity building is an investment that ultimately strengthens an organization's mission, improves effectiveness and future sustainability, and most importantly, improves services for communities.
 This includes strengthening organizational infrastructure; upstream (structural) intervention planning; developing grassroots, evidence-based, and/or anti-stigma interventions to enhance community mental health and wellness; and creating brave and inclusive narrative spaces for LGBTQ persons to seek healing in community and to explore faith and spirituality.
 This funding opportunity aims to support: